sachin9065/Student-performance-ai/README.md

-# Risk Insights
+# Predictive Analytics for Student Performance

-Risk Insights is a full-stack web application built with Next.js, Firebase, and TensorFlow.js.
+Predictive Analytics for Student Performance is a full-stack web application built with Next.js, Firebase, and TensorFlow.js.
 It's designed for educators to identify students who may be at risk of falling behind.
 The application provides a dashboard to visualize student data, calculate risk scores using a machine learning model, and generate predictive insights using GenAI.

 ## Features